 My grandmother was unassuming.
 I loved her unassuming personality and that quality in her.
 There were many other endearing qualities of hers that I embraced.
-She was happy with her lot and in her own company.
+She was happy in her own company.

 When someone is unassuming, when something big happens in their life, they deal with it in the same unassuming way, but not always in a pro-active, get up and deal with it way, particularly when other people want to help them because they’re seeing them struggle.

 An unassuming person has no intention or desire to be praised or even noticed, they’re not pretentious or arrogant, but are shy and may have little confidence.
 They tend to work steadily in the background.

 They get on with their lives quietly and won’t take or ask for help, even if they need it and as long as someone isn’t trying to push an agenda or take control, they will listen, unless of course, the person trying to talk to them is intimidating.